hjeljeli32/plonk/README.md

 ## 🚀 What is this?

 This project is a **Rust implementation of the Plonk IOP** protocol, including both the **setup**, **prover** and **verifier** for a given arithmetic circuit.
-The implementation is designed from the ground up with a clear educational focus, while laying the groundwork for future performance optimizations.
+This implementation is designed as a self-contained educational project, created to deeply understand the inner workings of Plonk and demonstrate full-stack ZK proof engineering in Rust—from arithmetic circuits to IOP and polynomial commitments.

 ---